iwatake2222/InferenceHelper_Sample/README.md

     sh InferenceHelper/third_party/download_prebuilt_libraries.sh
     ```
     - If you have a problem, please refer to  https://github.com/iwatake2222/InferenceHelper#installation
-    - If your host PC is Windows but you want to build/run on Linux, it's better to run this script on the target device(Linux).
+    - If your host PC is Windows but you want to build/run on Linux (like WSL2), it's better to run this script on the target OS(Linux).
 Otherwise, symbolic link will broken.
 - Download models
     ```sh
     sh ./download_resource.sh